Myndex/Myndex/README.md

 -----
 ## Non-GitHub Content

-### _This Week's Featured Article:_
-- [**A Contrast of Errors**](https://medium.com/tangledweb/a-contrast-of-errors-373c2665d42a) A look into the history of the WCAG 2 contrast guidelines, and a discussion of the proposed replacement, the APCA (Advanced Perceptual Contrast Algorithm).

 ### Myndex Web Apps
 - [**APCA Simple Contrast Tools**](https://www.myndex.com/APCA/) The APCA contrast technology demonstrator.
 - [**SAPC Contrast Research Tools**](https://www.myndex.com/SAPC/) Visual contrast development site for the ongoing study of visual contrast for web content accessibility guidelines and other standards & applications.
 Includes interactive experiments that demonstrate the concepts and technology.